Tritium $\beta$-decay in pionless effective field theory: Abstract

 \section{Abstract}

-We calculate the $\beta$-decay of tritium, {\it i.e.}, of its $^3$H nucleus (triton), at next-to-leading order in pionless effective field theory.
-At this order a low-energy parameter $L_{1A}$ enters the calculation that is also relevant for a high-accuracy prediction of the solar proton-proton fusion rate.
-We show proper renormalization of our perturbative calculation by an analysis of the residual cutoff dependence in observables.
-We find that next-to-leading order corrections contribute about $1\%$ to the triton decay Gamow-Teller strength.
+We calculate the $\beta$-decay of tritium at next-to-leading order in pionless effective field theory.
+At this order, a low-energy parameter $l_{1, A}$ enters the calculation that is also relevant for a high-accuracy prediction of the solar proton-proton fusion rate.
+We use the tritium half-life to determine this parameter and provide uncertainty estimates.
+We show proper renormalization of our calculation analyzing the residual cutoff dependence of observables.
+We find that next-to-leading order corrections contribute about $4\%$ to the triton decay Gamow-Teller strength.
 We show that these conclusions are insensitive to different arrangements of the effective range expansion.
-We use these to fix $L_{1A}$ to high accuracy, and provide reliable theoretical and experimental uncertainty estimates.